Uché Blackstock: Medicine

 In July 2010, Blackstock was appointed as an assistant professor at the New York University School of Medicine, where she held a simultaneous position as an emergency physician.
 At the time, fewer than two percent of American physicians were black women.
 Soon thereafter, in 2012, she was named Ultrasound Content Director at the university.
 In this role, Blackstock developed and implemented a longitudinal point-of-care ultrasound curriculum for medical students.
 In October 2017, Blackstock was named the Faculty Director for Recruitment, Retention and Inclusion in the Office of Diversity Affairs at New York University School of Medicine, where she was responsible for developing and implementing diversity, equity and inclusion initiatives for Black, Latino, and Indigenous faculty at the university.
 Blackstock left NYU School of Medicine in 2019 due to the inhospitable environment for Black trainees and faculty.
-She wrote an op-ed to further detail in January 2020.
-Her main reasons included a toxic work environment, sexism, racism and denial of promotion.
+In January 2020, she wrote an op-ed explaining that she left because of a toxic work environment that included sexism, racism and denial of promotion.
 She has called for academic medical centers to better appreciate and rectify the impact of racism in healthcare.
-The move offered her a chance to further focus on her recently founded organization, Advancing Health Equity.

 Health equity

 Blackstock has worked to bring attention to racism in healthcare since early in her career.
-Her Mother's life challenges and death, along with the racial health inequities that Blackstock witnessed as a physician, were the inspiration to start her own organization.
+Her mother's challenging life experiences and death, along with the racial health inequities that Blackstock witnessed as a physician, were the inspiration to start her own organization.
 In March 2018, Blackstock established Advancing Health Equity, an organization focused on partnering with healthcare and related organizations to address racial health inequities.
 She believes that a diverse workforce, and one where everyone feels valued and respected, is essential for quality patient care.
 As part of the organization, Blackstock facilitates trainings with healthcare organizations in unconscious bias, structural racism, and health equity and also provides consulting services to support organizations in achieving their health equity goals.
-Her organization has worked with numerous academic medical centers, healthcare systems and health technology start-up companies.
 Previous clients include Salesforce, Northwestern Lurie Children's Hospital, and Partners HealthCare System.
-In 2019, Blackstock was selected by Forbes as one of ten diversity and inclusion trailblazers you need to get familiar with.
+In 2019, Blackstock was selected by Forbes for their list of "10 Diversity and Inclusion Trailblazers You Need to Get Familiar With".

-In March 2022, the Institute on Holistic Wealth, Founded By Best-Selling Author Keisha Blair, Announced that Blackstock, was selected to be a Holistic Wealth Trailblazer, as part of the celebration of the release of Keisha Blair’s book Holistic Wealth Expanded and Updated.